gsbdarc/rf_bootcamp_2025/docs/day1.md

 {: .tip}
->This has to do with flags you can use with the 'ls' command
+>This has to do with flags you can use with the `ls` command

 {: .tip}
 >The `grep` command can be used to list files based on their names.
 The `|` operator can be used to pipe the output of one command into another.